 Typically, these cases are consolidated for the purposed of pre-trial discovery, but the case is not joined for a trial.
 Through pre-trial consolidation the Courts can avoid inconsistent rulings and have a more manageable discovery process.

 The Lyon Firm has years of experience litigating sensitive and valuable toxic exposure cases on behalf of plaintiffs.
 Joe Lyon takes pride in holding companies responsible following consumer injury or workplace toxic exposure.
-The Lyon Firm specializes in the following practice areas:
+The Lyon Firm focuses on the following practice areas:

 Many years after the discovery of its cancer-causing potential, still one of the largest toxic tort litigation in America involves asbestos exposure.
 Asbestos is a toxic material that is commonly used in commercial and residential construction, and a wide variety of industrial installations because of its high resilience to heat and effective insulating properties.